NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

 ## Limitations

 1. Adaptive query execution(AQE) and Delta optimization write do not work.
 These should be disabled when using the plugin.
-Though queries may still see significant speedups even with AQE disabled.
+Queries may still see significant speedups even with AQE disabled.

     ```bash
     spark.databricks.delta.optimizeWrite.enabled false